 - Feature Layer

-All feature layers contain a list of table attributes which can be used as indicators in the dashboard.
-By default all attributes of the selected feature layer are listed in the first folder.
+Data contained in the feature layer will be listed first in the Source Data panel.
+All feature layers contain a list of table attributes which may be used as indicators in the dashboard.

 - CSV Files

-The data model section on the right hand side shows the data that is shown in your dashboard.
-By default, all fields from the feature layer are listed here.
-To add a field simply click and drag it from the data source to the data model.
+The Data Model panel on the right hand side shows the list of data that will actually be displayed in the dashboard.
+By default, all fields from the feature layer for the selected geography are listed here.
+To add further data, simply click and drag them from the Data Source panel into the Data Model panel.

 Feature ID Field

 You can assign one of the fields of your feature layer as feature IDs.
 Feature IDs are needed as common identifiers if you want to use any CSV data or comparison areas.
 The field that is used for feature IDs should hold unique values for all your features.
-If you do not plan to use a CSV file or comparison areas you do not need to assign feature IDs.
+If you do not plan to connect an addtional data source besides your feature layer (such as CSV files, ArcGIS tables etc.) or comparison areas you do not need to assign feature IDs.

-After adding a CSV file you will not be able to change your feature ID again.
+After adding an additional data source such as a CSV file you will not be able to change your feature ID again.

 One field of your feature layer should be assigned as a Name Field.
 This field will then determine the names of the features in your dashboard as they appear for example in the first column of the table.